-I remember first finding out about the Trainee Committee when I attended my first Trainee Conference as a CT1.
+I remember first finding out about the Resident Doctors Committee when I attended my first Trainee Conference as a CT1.
 I had some experience of trainee committees and societies before, but never had I observed a group of such clearly motivated people who worked together as a professional unit to actually get things done.
 The committee works exceptionally hard to draw on the enthusiasm and talents of its members to drive the specialty forward, and not only be part of, but start the conversation about many issues relevant to life as an anaesthetist in training.

 How many friends I’ve made.